chuanqisun/htmaa-2025/src/posts/final-project/index.md

 - Which LEDs should remain on, which should change?
 - What is player waiting for?
 Where is their current probes?
 - How to keep them engaged?
-- When creating pusling LEDs, avoid pulsing under the jack occupied by aay player
+- When creating pulsing LEDs, avoid pulsing under the jack occupied by any player
 - No more than 3 LEDs pulsing + blinking at any time

 Interaction pattern: